Skip to main content

 If you previously installed GitGuardian on an existing cluster using KOTS and either lack cluster-admin rights in your Kubernetes cluster or wish to limit permissions for the KOTS Admin Console, you must apply the configuration in your targeted namespace as described in Kubernetes Application RBAC.

-Our Admin Console includes a diagnosis tool for generating a support bundle to identify common issues.
+The KOTS Admin Console includes a diagnosis tool for generating a support bundle to identify common issues.
 Sensitive information is automatically redacted.
 You can also get a command to manually generate a support bundle from a CLI.

 Once generated, you can preview the contents and send it directly to GitGuardian for analysis.